;

 • A day-trip to Oxford or Cardiff

-• A visit to any of Bristol’s award-winning museums, including the MShed, the Bristol Museum and Art Gallery, the Georgian House Museum, or the Red Lodge Museum
+• A visit to any of Bristol’s award-winning museums, including the SS Great Britain, the M Shed, the Georgian House Museum, or the Red Lodge Museum

 • An evening spent by the harbourside or taking a ferryboat around the harbour